The Law Offices of Dan T. Matrafajlo is proud to

-If you’ve been injured due to the negligence of another, call New Jersey personal injury lawyer, Dan T. Matrafajlo, for a free case analysis.
+If you’ve been injured due to the negligence of another, call the law office of Beninato & Matrafajlo for a free case analysis.
 Dan T. Matrafajlo is an experienced attorney regularly representing individuals involved in all types of car accident cases throughout central New Jersey.

-As a car accident and workers’ compensation attorney, Dan T. Matrafajlo’s legal practice concentrates on the following areas:
+As an expert and well experienced attorney, Dan T. Matrafajlo’s legal practice concentrates on the following areas:

 Located in Elizabeth, NJ near the Newark and Linden Border.